-PG&E will retain the description of the Wildfire Hardening Charge as authorized by the Initial AB 1054 Capital Expenditure Decision on the definition page of each customer's bill, and will also provide access to that definition on a website that can be readily-located by search and by a link located on each customer's bill.
+PG&E also proposes to retain the description of the Wildfire Hardening Charge as authorized by the Previous AB 1054 Capital Expenditure Decisions on the definition page of each customer's bill, and will also provide access to that definition on a website that can be readily-located by search and by a link located on each customer's bill.
 The applicable rate for each customer class or group would also be located in the description of the Wildfire Hardening Charge.

-PG&E states that it anticipates that it would be able to implement the Fixed Recovery Charges for customer billing at issuance of the Recovery Bonds.
-86 The Fixed Recovery Charges will appear on the electric bill of each Consumer in PG&E's Service Territory as electric charges as soon as practicable following the issuance of the first series of Recovery Bonds, but in all events no later than necessary to bill and collect funds sufficient to pay principal, interest and Ongoing Financing Costs payable on the first payment date of the Recovery Bonds.
+PG&E states that it anticipates that it would be able to implement the Fixed Recovery Charges for customer billing as soon as practicable following issuance of the Recovery Bonds.87 The Fixed Recovery Charges will appear on the electric bill of each Consumer in PG&E's Service Territory as electric charges as soon as practicable following the issuance of the first series of Recovery Bonds, but in all events no later than necessary to bill and collect funds sufficient to pay principal, interest and Ongoing Financing Costs payable on the first payment date of the Recovery Bonds.